mylabpcb/myCPU/pages/en/mycpu/components.md

 The myCPU design is based mostly on TTL logic ICs, is an obsolete technology and probably does not have the best electrical behaviour but is more friendly and electrical tolerant for beginners, students, and hobbyists.
 {: style="text-align: justify"}

 TTL family were the most common digital components on its time and probably are the best choice to build an experimental device for learning.
 Although could be more difficult to find and buy.
 CMOS technology could be a better choice, but it breaks the compatibility with the learning path of the Ben’s Eater video lectures.
 In the other hand those TTL ICs are easy to find in Chinese components stores at a cheap price.
 {: style="text-align: justify"}

+Up to 15 types of TTL ICs are used in the myCPU design, you can find all references in the [BOM list](/pages/en/mycpu/downloads/bom/) and their corresponding datasheets at the [downloads](/pages/en/mycpu/downloads/datasheets/) page.
+{: style="text-align: justify"}

 {:.center}